rza628/animegrid/README.md

 # Svelte + Vite

+# How to run

+go into python folder then run flask flask --app server run

+then go main folder in separate terminal and run npm run dev

 This template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup